leocaseiro/jQuery-Plugin-stringToSlug/README.md

 Description
 --------------
 The stringToSlug uses a third-party library called [speakingURL](http://pid.github.io/speakingurl/) that removes special characters and converts the string to lowercase.
-The **StringToSlug** replaces spaces with space characteres(separator) and offers the option to add a prefix and/or a suffix for your slug.
+The **StringToSlug** replaces spaces with space characters(separators) and offers the option to add a prefix and/or a suffix for your slug.

-Transforming a string into a url-friendly permalink.
-You can use the plugin to display a preview in a html element or in an input form.
+In order to transform a string into a url-friendly permalink, use the plugin to display a preview in a *html element* or in an *input form*.

 Contributing
 ------------